This teacher training is accredited as a 200 hour Yoga Teacher training through Yoga Alliance Professionals.

 - Hone your intuitive seeing and listening skills

-- Learn the skills to safely teach yoga to beginners and improvers
+- Learn the skills to safely teach yoga to beginners and improvers, and to modify for common injuries

 - Improve your confidence to share your love of yoga and start teaching yoga classes

-- 20 hours of applied Anatomy training integrated into a practical understanding of yoga
+- 24 hours of applied anatomy training integrated into a practical understanding of yoga

 - Open approach to all yoga backgrounds.
-Claire is trained in Hatha, Forrest and Restorative yoga.
 You as the trainee are encouraged to bring your existing background with, knowledge of and relationship to yoga into the room.

 - Course sessions scheduled throughout the year, so you have a chance to practice and integrate your learning